gauravk9000/Fall-Detection-Using-Computer-Vision/README.md

-# Fall-Detection-Using-Computer-Vision

-Falls are some of the most common issues that happen frequently.
-This can also lead sometimes to death.
-Elderly persons are at the highest risk due to which their life can be in danger.
-This project aims to detect fall when it occurs.

-Process

-• Complete image pre-processing, which includes image background removal, edge detection, star feature extractor and brisk feature descriptor.
+The goal is to detect human falls, primarily focused on the safety of elderly individuals, by using computer vision and machine learning

+Features include image processing, BRISK feature descriptor, multiple machine learning algorithms for fall prediction

-• Used multiple machine learning algorithm like Random Forest, Decision Tree and KNN.
+The project involves image pre-processing, feature extraction with BRISK, and applying machine learning algorithms like Random Forest, Decision Tree, KNN

-• Determining the accuracy of different machine learning algorithms.

-• Predicting the fall.